MbohBless/MbohBless/README.md

-<h4 align="center">Masters in Engineering of artificial intelligence student at Carnegie Mellon University open to working on research partaining to AI, Data science </h4>
+<h3 align="center">Masters in Engineering of artificial intelligence student at Carnegie Mellon University open to working on research partaining to AI, Data science </h3>

-# Hi there I'm Mboh Bless I like to collaborate on new research related to Ai, Data science, and Machine learning.
+<h3 align = "center"> Hi there I'm Mboh Bless I like to collaborate on new research related to Ai, Data science, and Machine learning.</h3>

 <br/>